When were we founded?

 “Independent schools offer a more personalized, customized education, and an environment that is civil and controlled.
 Small class sizes, individualized attention, values, manners, and discipline are the most particular factors describing differences perceived between public and independent schools.”
 (National Public Opinion Poll of Perceptions of Independent Schools).

 Dearborn Heights Montessori Center is independent in its governance and finance, has a stated policy of non-discrimination in admission and employment, and is incorporated on a non-profit basis.
-Financial support for DHMC comes from tuition only.
+Financial support for DHMC comes primarily from tuition.

 The Association of Independent Michigan Schools (AIMS) is an organization that recognizes and supports independent schools in Michigan.
 These schools vary in size, philosophy, curriculum, and student body, but share emphasis on the following: